RenKOFFF/ExtendedButton/README.md

       - ImageSize,
       - ImageSprite,
       - TextColor,
       - TextSize

-   ##### Transitions can be combined with each other in any desired way
+Transitions can be combined with each other in any desired way

 ## Other Information
 - The Transition field has been replaced with Transitions and now the original field is not used and is hidden from the editor as unnecessary.
-- Navigation block is cut out and not used
+- Navigation block is cut out and not used.
+- If you use a TextColor transition, the component will automatically assign a white color to the TextMeshPro element.
+Be careful.